 If an employee gets injured at work, the employer needs to report the matter to the nearest police station and also to the MSAL.
 The injured employee can get treatment at employer’s expense in a private clinic or government hospital, whichever is suitable.

 An employee is entitled to compensation on account of injuries caused by work.
 An employee’s family is eligible for compensation unless the employee is guilty of intentional injury or malpractice.
 The employee’s family can claim compensation when the employee’s injuries have led to more than 25% disability or death.
 In this case, even if the employee is guilty of gross malpractice, the family is entitled to the compensation.

 The amount of compensation is mainly determined by the severity of an employee’s injury.
-If the injury leads to death, the survivors are entitled to an amount equal to 1500 days of salary or more is given.
-The current legal blood money (called) is KD 10,000.
+If the injury leads to death, the survivors are entitled to an amount equal to at least 1500 days of salary.
+The current legal blood money is KD 10,000.
 Employees living with permanent disability are entitled to an amount equal to 2000 days of salary or higher.
 Survivors are also entitled to 1.33 times the legal blood money.